themehtaphysical/andromeda/qasm_simulator/README.md

 The initial state of the qasm simulator is given by:
 > |0000000000000000>

 for the case of the benchmark suite.
 The notation for qubit, that is followed across this simulator is:
 > **|q0 q1 q2 .. .. .. qn >**

 The output state is also represented as linear combination of the kets of 2^n hilbert space, with complex amplitudes.
 So for example, an output state given as:
 > (0.737) |1100000000000000> + (0.737j)|0000001000000000>

-means that the final output state is a linear combination of two state given by the kets represented above, each state having its own complex amplitude.
+this means that the final output state is a linear combination of two state given by the kets represented above, each state having its own complex amplitude.